programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 	}
 ```

 {% include figure.html filename="en-or-creating-3d-scenes-games-threejs-11.png" alt="Five jars on a map with one glowing red as it has been selected." caption="Figure 11.
-Webpage showing the Iatmul jar selected with its red emission set to true, and the Iatmul information panel showing." %}
+Webpage showing the Aibom jar selected with its red emission set to true, and the Aibom information panel showing." %}

 The next sections are optional.
 You can turn the website into a puzzle game or add extra jars.